Frank Lloyd Wright Frequently Asked Questions

 I may own some Frank Lloyd Wright-designed furniture.
 How can I authenticate these pieces?

-The Getty Library staff cannot offer authentication or evaluation services.
+The Research Library staff cannot offer authentication or evaluation services.

 Are there any Frank Lloyd Wright buildings in my hometown or state?

-For a thorough catalog of Wright's designs we suggest that you consult The Frank Lloyd Wright Companion by William Allin Storrer (1993).
+For a thorough catalog of Wright's designs we suggest that you consult The Frank Lloyd Wright Companion by William Allin Storrer (also see the bibliography compiled on the Web by the Frank Lloyd Wright Foundation).

-I am interested in Frank Lloyd Wright's life and work, including the influence of cultures on his work.
-Can you help me?
+I am interested in the influence of cultures on Frank Lloyd Wright's work.
+I would appreciate some information.

-Getty Library staff cannot answer questions regarding the life and work of Frank Lloyd Wright.
-For information about Frank Lloyd Wright, we suggest that you consult the resources of your local public or university library.
-Visit the Frank Lloyd Wright Foundation's website for more information.
+For information about the life and work of Frank Lloyd Wright we suggest that you consult the resources of your local public or university library or visit the Frank Lloyd Wright Foundation webpage.

 Can you refer me to additional resources?